Nimira43/Tensorflow/02-Neural-Networks/Neural-Networks.md

 Neural networks learn from data by adjusting the connections (weights) between neurons.
 Through training, they minimize errors, just like how we learn from our mistakes.

 ##### 4. Versatility:
-They can be used for a variety of tasks, from recognizing images to translating languages and even driving cars.
+They can be used for a variety of tasks, from recognising images to translating languages and even driving cars.

 ##### 5. Types:
 There are different types of neural networks, each suited for different tasks: